naknak987/FormBuilder/README.md

 # FormBuilder
-A basic form building tool compatible with bootstrap 4.
+A basic drag and drop form building tool compatible with bootstrap 4.